JRRS1982/CV/README.md

 ## <a name="interests">Interests</a>

-Cycling, swimming, trips to the country or seaside, cooking for friend and coding.
+Cycling (slowly), swimming (quickly), running (occasionally), trips to the country or seaside for walks and fresh air, cooking for friends with wine and coding.

 ## <a name="contact">Contact</a>

 - Email: jeremyrrsmith@gmail.com
-- Telephone: 07398 722784
+- Website: jeremysmith.co.uk
+- Twitter: @Jeremystwita